Lapland-UAS-Tequ/tequ-proto4-rpi-app/README.md

  - Logging to file can be enabled from UI
  - Data send to external MQTT broker can be enabled from UI
  - Logging and data sending is only done if GNSS status is valid
+ - Data logging and plotting rate is configurable
+ - Logging is enabled using "Logging"-button

 This repository is developed and tested using Raspberry PI 5 8 GB.
 Software and components should be compatible with older Raspberry PI boards, but not tested.